 People who have had kidney stones say there is nothing more painful.
-Your kidneys are the beginning of your urinary system.
-Your urine is filtered in the kidneys and comes down into your bladder through a ureter, one from each kidney.
+Your kidneys are the beginning or top part of your urinary system.
+The urine is filtered in the kidneys and comes down into your bladder through a ureter, one from each kidney.
 The urine is held in the urinary bladder until it is emptied, when the urine passes through the urethra and out the urethral opening.

 A risk with kidney stones is a kidney infection, which can lead to sepsis.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.